thewongdylan/dyf-orbital/README.md

 ## Abilities
 Oslo harnesses the power of the elemental orbs for combat with his enemy.
 He starts off with the Air orb he claims from the monastery and gains Air-related powers such as double jump and air strike (a normal melee attack).

-~~As he clears enemies and gains access to other elements, Oslo gains other abilities such as elemental missiles.
-Previous abilities such as air strike could be imbued with new elements for new and different effects.
-(Work in progress)~~

 ## Mechanics (MS2 and MS3)
 (work in progress)
 We intend to make Oslo's abilities interactive with his environment.